Yes, this gets said to new widows. I’m always temped to answer, “Are you offering some more?”

 Good intentions aside, it’s simply not a question to ask.
 Unless you had that kind of relationship with the couple before one of them died and you would sit around together talking about your respective incomes and savings investment plans.
 Even then, it’s still not a question you should be asking.
 My estate lawyer told me hair-raising stories of other widows who discovered their spouses had secret credit cards and accounts maxed out to tens of thousands of dollars.
 Fascinating, but still none of my business.

 I also had more than one neighbor come by the house after John died.
 (Neighbors, no less.
 Not even strangers!)
 I thought to offer condolences.
 Silly me.
 After a short while, they pulled out their business cards—they were Realtors!
 And wanted my listing.
 It’s like a call went out, “We Have Widow!
 She’ll be selling soon!”
 Sadly for them, I had no intention of moving.
 It’s the equivalent of ambulance chasing—it’s hearse chasing.

 In many forms, the question does get asked.
 Instead of the clever quips I would later come up with (at 3:00 a.m. after the opportunity had long past) I generally answered, “Thank you, I’m doing okay.”
 I figured that was generic enough and they just wanted to know that I was alright.

-Most important thing to remember for everyone concerned: During the week or so around the death, every raw emotion is splayed out on the surface ready for everyone else to violate.
-Traps are freshly baited and waiting at every turn.
+The most important thing to remember for everyone concerned: During the week or so around the death, every raw emotion is splayed out on the surface waiting for everyone else to violate.
+Traps are freshly baited and ready to snap at every turn.
 It doesn’t take much to turn a thoughtless comment into an inferno.
 It’s what makes this so hard for all of us.